Skip to content

 __init__(callback, *args)

-Initializes the instance with the callback function and arguments.
+Initialize the instance with the callback function and arguments.

 Parameters: